ashes999/khadijas-kitten/README.md

 Elements can also specify an `onClick` handler, with the format `show(screen name)`.
 When clicked, the element transitions the player to the specified screen.
 (If the element has an animation, the animation doesn't play.)

+You can also specify an `effect` on an element.
+Effects include:
+- `silhouette`: blacks out the image

 ### Advanced Elements